Calling Mandatory Getter props

 - Secondly, that is called on an

-element. - Thirdly, in case it is not called correctly, we want to inform the user through a console error and give them enough information to fix the getter function call.
+<input>element, or in such a way that it has access to an<input>element. - Thirdly, in case it is not called correctly, we want to inform the user through a console error and give them enough information to fix the getter function call.

 - Moreover, we also want to show the console error in the development environment, not production. -In addition, we would like to show this error only on the first render, as we believe it's enough in terms of checks and informations.